 You can also apply if you're not eligible because you're not working, but are due to start work within the next 31 days.

-Reconfirm your eligibility
+Reconfirm your eligibility for Tax-Free Childcare

 You must reconfirm your eligibility every 3 months if you're claiming Tax-Free Childcare.
 You must do this 3 months from the date you applied, even if you haven't started using your account.

-When will the Tax-Free Childcare start?
+When your Tax-Free Childcare starts

 You start receiving Tax-Free Childcare once you: